 A link has directed you to this review.
 Its location on this page may change next time you visit.

-Hi Joe.
+Hi.
 We’d like to discuss your concerns with you.
-We’ll have a representative reach out to you directly.
+Please send an email to email@example.com with your name and contact information and we’ll have a representative reach out to you directly.
 Thank you.

-Hi Bruce.
+Hi Rhonda.
 We’d like to discuss your concerns with you.
-We’ll have a representative contact you directly.
+Please send an email with your contact information and we’ll have a representative reach out to you directly.
 Thank you.

-- 1,577,710 reviews on ConsumerAffairs are verified.
+- 1,923,263 reviews on ConsumerAffairs are verified.

 - We require contact information to ensure our reviewers are real.